“Ukrainian-Jewish Relations in Context of Shoah in Ukraine from 1941-1944: Main Sources and Questions”

 Along with authors, Jacek Andrzej Młynarczyk, Leonid Rein, and Oleg Romanko, Dr. Bolianovskyi wrote the article“The Special Cases of Eastern Europe: the Polish Blue Police, Auxiliaries, and SS formations” in The Waffen-SS: A European History, co-authored with edited by Jochen Böhler and Robert Gerwarth (Oxford University Press, forthcoming 2017).

-While in residence at the Mandel Center, Dr. Bolianovskyi will be researching Nazi occupation policy and its impact on Ukrainian-Jewish relations during the war.
-He will use the museums various collections to further this work.
+While in residence at the Mandel Center, Dr. Bolianovskyi researched Nazi occupation policy and its impact on Ukrainian-Jewish relations during the war.
+He used the museums various collections to further this work.